vekatze/neut/book/src/static-memory-management.md

 }
 ```

-In the above code, `xs` isn't used.
+In the code above, `xs` isn't used.
 Thus, its content is discarded:

 ```neut
 // after compilation (pseudo-code)